RollandYim/gen_vsxproj/README.md

 # gen_vsxproj
-Visual Studio 2010 or newer edtion doesn't have the function keeping folder struct when import from exsited code, this project aims to handle it!
+Visual Studio 2010 or newer edtion doesn't have the function keeping folder struct when importing from exsited code, this project aims to fix it!

 DEPENDENCE
 ==========